describo/profiles/profile-docs/types.md

 ## URL

--   URL: Allows the user to input a URL
+-   `URL`: Allows the user to input a URL

 ```
 {